Dual Admission with

 Details & Eligibility

-UA has Dual Admission agreements with Stark State and TRI-C.
+UA has Dual Admission agreements with Stark State, TRI-C and Lorain County Community College .

 - Stark State's Dual Admission program is called Direct Connect

 - Please note: If you have previously attended The University of Akron, you are not eligible for this program.

 - These guides are helpful for prospective transfer students when choosing which courses satisfy the general education requirements at UA.

 - Guides help provide you peace of mind that your credits will transfer.

 - Pathways provide you an outline for what coursework can be taken at your current institution for a specific degree before transferring to UA to complete your bachelor's degree.

 Whitney Tarr with UA's Transfer and Admissions team.

 Whitney Tarr, the first student to transfer to UA through the Dual Admission partnership Direct Connect with Stark State.

 At first, Stark State College student Whitney Tarr was intimidated by the idea of transferring to The University of Akron.